We will discuss filtering and convolving with a difference operator.

 I also tried this to blend two different objects.
 This worked really well!

-I played on our motto "Fiat Lux" to turn the Campenille into a candle:
+I played on our motto "Fiat Lux" to turn the Campanile into a candle:

 In this section, I started to create our Gaussian and Laplacian stacks for the Orapple.

-The Gaussian stack was created by itteratively applying a gaussian kernel to the images:
+The Gaussian stack was created by iteratively applying a Gaussian kernel to the images:

 The Laplacian stack was created by iteratively subtracting one layer of the Gaussian stack from the next.
 The last layer is the last layer of the Gaussian stack: